Democratic Republic of Congo - European Commission Skip to main content

 Biodiversity preservation and agri-business

-To foster the agroecological transition and create the conditions for sustainable food sovereignty, the EU’s partnership with DRC focuses on:
+Fostering the agro-ecological transition and creating the conditions for sustainable food sovereignty, the EU partners with DRC on:

 • Value chains: support selected value chains such as wheat, maize, cassava, and coffee/plantain banana to create jobs, increase food production and security and expand export opportunities.